Your gift will change the lives of refugee women, children, and youth displaced by violence, persecution, and human rights violations.

 Catherine holds a master’s degree in global affairs from New York University and a bachelor’s degree in history from Tulane University.

-Policy Advisor, Migrant Rights and Justice Program
+Program Assistant, Migrant Rights and Justice Program

-Advisor, Sexual and Reproductive Health and Rights
+Senior Advisor, Sexual and Reproductive Health and Rights

 Prior to joining WRC, Lily worked with programs in St. Louis and Chicago supporting survivors of domestic and intimate partner violence and has conducted research and advocacy on a range of topics, including abortion access and rights in humanitarian settings, gender-based violence among asylum seekers from Mexico and Central America, and migration and trafficking in Europe.